stephenboothuk/Mermaid/basicMarkdownex.md

 Markdown is a simple text formatting language similar to HTML or LaTeX, but trading reduced functionality for simplicity and a short learning curve\.
 Markdown is quite similar to original HTML in intent, as a content creator you don't think about the details of the final appearence but leave that up to the user's device and the software they use.

 Markdown has gained most traction in producing documentation for open source projects, in partiular on GitHub where each project is automatically created with a readme\.md (\.md is the file extension for a Markdown file) in it's root for documenting the project and offering guidance to potential users and contributors, and most user documentation is also produced in Markdown\.
 Additonally, a number of note taking apps, such as Obsidian and Bear, use Markdown as their file storage format\.
-This has the, no doubt unintended, benefit of if you stop using the app or are on a device where you can't access the app but can still access the files \(by default Obsidian and Bear store their files on iCloud\) youc an still access the content.
+This has the, no doubt unintended, benefit of if you stop using the app or are on a device where you can't access the app but can still access the files \(by default Obsidian and Bear store their files on iCloud\) you can still access the content.

 Much like LaTeX a single carriage return does not start a new line in the output, unless you add two spaces to the end of the line or the new line starts with a control symbol\.